-Customer Care procedures and support activities
+Customer Care procedures

 • Create and manage support cases based on your organization's support service.